christianh814/gokp/README.md

 This project is a Proof of Concept centered around getting a GitOps aware Kubernetes Platform on Day 0.
 The installer aims to:

-* Install an HA Kubernetes cluster (AWS only currently)
+* Install an HA Kubernetes cluster (AWS or Docker)
 * Install Argo CD
 * Configure Arog CD in an opinionated way
 * Export all YAML into a Git repo (GitHub only currently)